 Objecting to or restricting the use of your personal data.You can ask us to stop using all or some of your personal data or limit our use thereof.

-The right to lodge a complaint with supervisory authority.
+To lodge a complaint with supervisory authority.
 We would love you to contact us directly, so we could address your concerns.
-Nevertheless, you have the right to lodge a complaint with a competent data protection supervisory authority, in particular in the EU Member State where you reside, work or where the alleged infringement has taken place.
+Nevertheless, you have the right to lodge a complaint with a competent data protection supervisory authority.

 To exercise any of your privacy rights, please send a request to firstname.lastname@example.org.